csonday/ie172webdev_notes/README.md

 ```

 You can now try to edit your records.
+Try saving any changes and observe these changes via pgadmin or via the app.

 ##  4. <a name='Deletingineditmode'></a>Deleting in edit mode
 Now, let's add a feature where we can delete a record from view, but not really delete them from the database.
 For this one, we will still work on `movie_management_profile`.